renovatebot/renovate/lib/modules/datasource/custom/readme.md

 }
 ```

-After all transformation, the resulting json has to follow this format.
+After all transformations, the resulting json has to follow this formats:

-Minimal supported object:
+Minimal-supported object:

 ```json
 {